 Columns D and E round off the third theme statement.
 I have not notated this, but E is divided in half Ea & Eb, over the barline, as later on Zappa develops the up and down structure of this phrase separately.

-Column F is ‘noise’, Zappa’s hand hits the low E – unintentionally, perhaps?
-Noise plays an important part in FZ’s music in general, and WIEH has its fair share due to the amount of gain Zappa uses in his guitar signal.
+Column F is ‘noise’ and ‘silence’, Zappa’s hand hits the low E – unintentionally, perhaps?
+Noise plays an important part in FZ’s music in general, and ‘WIEH’ has its fair share due to the amount of gain Zappa uses in his guitar signal.

-This sequence is then repeated, starting at A4 onwards, with the most variation occurring in paradigms E and D.
+This sequence is then repeated, starting at A4 onwards, with the most variation occurring in paradigms D and E.

-But this tells us a lot about the context in which Zappa worked and how he worked.
-It leads us to ask questions like:
+Yeah, well… if you stop to consider what we’ve discovered, you’ll find that this analysis actually tells us a lot about the context in which Zappa worked and how he worked within it – leading us to ask questions like:

-Why does he stick to modal and blues ideas exclusively?
-Is this a conservative approach?
-If so what does it tell us about his personal/political views?
+- Why does he stick to modal and blues ideas exclusively?
+Is this a musically conservative approach?
+If so, what can it tell us about his personal/political views?

-How does the use of noise in WIEH manifest itself?
+- How does the use of noise and silence in ‘WIEH’ manifest itself?
 Is noise important in Zappa’s work?

 Try one yourself, if you dare…